“Origin of Instructor” Method

 Missing vs. Zero Data

-Please do NOT leave a cell empty to indicate what you perceive as an “impossibility”.
+Please do NOT leave a cell empty or use an ‘m’ to indicate what you perceive as an “impossibility”.
 For example, if a program does not have any supplemental FTE (value = zero), then clearly it would be impossible to have any SCH taught by supplemental faculty.
 However, those SCH values should still be zero, because ultimately, there are zero SCH taught by supplemental faculty in that program.

 Additionally, we account for these impossibilities in the calculation of metrics: any metric that has a zero in the denominator will result in a blank value.
 For example, zero SCH divided by zero FTE supplemental faculty will result in a blank value for the SCH/FTE Faculty metric for supplemental faculty.
 A blank value in the calculated metrics indicates that we were unable to produce that metric.

 An academic unit (identified by CIP code) used to report data and produce benchmarks for The Cost Study.
 Programs should be disaggregated only to the degree that they have distinguishable budgets.
 Typically, this occurs at the department level; however, institutions may choose to report at the college level or disaggregate departments into more specific programs if full-time equivalent (FTE) faculty counts, student credit hours (SCH), organized class sections (OCS), and direct expenditures can be clearly separated into those programs.

 The basic operating budget of an academic program that funds faculty instructional activity.
 The instructional budget also supports research and service that is generally part of the workload expectation of tenured and tenure-track faculty and may be a part of the workload expectation of some regular, non-tenured faculty (not to be confused with separately-budgeted research and public service expenses).